Senior-SEO-What-skills-do-you-really-need-250px

 Riccardo Mares See all their articles

-Riccardo started to work at the end of 1999 after a degree in computer engineering.
-In these years he learned programming in Coldfusion, JS, PHP, ASP, SQL, CSS, ... developing web portals, e-commerce, CMS.
-In 2010 he was hired in Studio Cappello as SEO Specialist and today is the Head of SEO and the COO of the agency.
-He's one of the main speechers in the Italian events and usually plays on Twitter with worldwide SEOs.
+Riccardo began his career in 1999 after earning a degree in computer engineering.
+Since then, he has continued to develop his skills and learned programming in Coldfusion, JS, PHP, ASP, SQL, as well as CSS, ... developing web portals, e-commerce and CMS.
+In 2010 he was hired in Studio Cappello as an SEO Specialist and today is the COO of the agency, although he still supports to SEO team in various missions.
+He's one of the main speakers at Italian SEO events and usually shares his thoughts and ideas on X with worldwide SEOs.

 Related subjects: